tarienna/ng-tri-state-checkbox/README.md

 ### Before you start
-To run the sample application you need to download the source code.
+To run the sample application, you need to download the source code.

 #### Download the source code
 You can download the source code using [git](#download-the-source-code-with-git) or as a [zip](#download-the-source-code-as-zip).
 Descriptions are below.